 The scholarship opportunities listed below will support post 9/11 military veterans undertaking or planning to undertake full-time Graduate level study (Masters, Ph.D. or Postdoctoral Research) in the Australia to USA direction and USA to Australia direction.
 These scholarships will provide support of up to US $40,000 to use toward travel, living, tuition and other associated educational costs and may be used in conjunction with other veteran support such as the GI Bill.

-- Veterans’ Fund Graduate Scholarships (multiple offered in either direction): Supports American and Australian veterans to study in any disciplinary field, in the country of the other.
+- Veterans’ Fund Graduate Scholarships (multiple offered in either direction): Supports American and Australian veterans to study in any disciplinary field.

-- AAA-Incitec Pivot Ltd Scholarship & Internship (one offered in either direction): Will support one Australian Veteran and one American Veteran in the field of mining engineering, chemical engineering, business management (operations) or leadership, to study in the country of the other.
+- AAA-Incitec Pivot Ltd Scholarship & Internship (one offered in either direction): Will support one Australian Veteran and one American Veteran in the field of mining engineering, chemical engineering, business management (operations) or leadership.
 On successful completion of study, an internship with Dyno Nobel may be offered in Australia or the US.

 Applicants do not have to be accepted into an accredited educational institution at the time of application, though should be actively looking for placement.
 Successful applicants will have up to two years to find a placement at an institution in the country of the other and begin their studies.

 Australia to USA: Open for application on January 1 to March 31.

 USA to Australia: Open for application on August 1 to September 30.

 To be eligible to apply for the Graduate Veterans’ Scholarship in the Australia to USA direction, applicants must:

 - Be an honorably discharged post 9/11 military veteran from Australia;

 - Be an Australian citizen or permanent resident (dual US citizens/permanent residents are not eligible);